archlinux/conf.archlinux.org/content/pages/report.md

   a comment. this improves visibility and allows for others to work with the package
 - upstream patches where possible
-- run tests whereever possible
+- run tests wherever possible
 - don't diminish the security or validity of a package (e.g. no checksum check, removing PGP signature verification), because an upstream release is broken or suddenly lacks a certain feature (e.g. PGP signature missing)